5 Random variables

 We can visualize the distribution of \(S\) by creating a histogram showing the probability \(F(b)-F(a)\) for several intervals \((a,b]\):

 We see that the distribution appears to be approximately normal.
-A qq-plot will confirm that the normal approximation is close to a perfect approximation for this distribution.
-If, in fact, the distribution is normal, then all we need to define the distribution is the average and the standard deviation.
-Because we have the original values from which the distribution is created, we can easily compute these with mean(S)
+A qqplot will confirm that the normal approximation is close to a perfect approximation for this distribution.
+In fact, if the distribution is normal, all we need to define it are the average and the standard deviation.
+Since we have the original values from which the distribution is created, we can easily compute these with mean(S)

 and sd(S)

 .
-The blue curve you see added to the histogram above is a normal density with this average and standard deviation.
+The blue curve added to the histogram above is a normal density with this average and standard deviation.

-This average and this standard deviation have special names.
-They are referred to as the expected value and standard error of the random variable \(S\).
-We will say more about these in the next section.
+This average and this standard deviation have special names; they are referred to as the expected value and standard error of the random variable \(S\).
+More details on these concepts will be provided in the next section.

-Statistical theory provides a way to derive the distribution of random variables defined as independent random draws from an urn.
-Specifically, in our example above, we can show that \((S+n)/2\) follows a binomial distribution.
-We therefore do not need to run for Monte Carlo simulations to know the probability distribution of \(S\).
-We did this for illustrative purposes.
+Statistical theory offers a method to derive the distribution of random variables defined as the sum of independent random draw of numbers from an urn.
+Specifically, in our example above, we can demonstrate that \((S+n)/2\) follows a binomial distribution.
+We therefore do not need to run Monte Carlo simulations to determine the probability distribution of \(S\).
+The simulations were conducted for illustrative purposes.

 We can use the function dbinom